ibm-cloud-architecture/refarch-eda/docs/methodology/readme.md

 The event storming method was introduced and publicized by Alberto Brandolini in [Introducing Eventstorming](https://www.eventstorming.com/book/) .
 This approach has been achieved recognition in the Domain Driven Design (DDD) community as a technique facilitating rapid capture of a solution design and improved team understanding of the design.
 In this chapter we outline the method and also describe refinements and extesions useful in designs for Event Driven Architecture.
 This includes the addition of Insight storming to identify and capture value adding predictive insights about possible future events, which can be generates by data analysis, data models, articficial intelligence or machine learning.

 We describe the steps to run an event storming workshop  in general terms.
-The output of an actual workshop performing Event storming and Insight Storming on a smple problem - world wide container shipping  is further detailed in [Container shipping example](https://github.com/ibm-cloud-architecture/refarch-kc/tree/master/analysis/readme.md).
+The output of an actual workshop performing Event storming and Insight Storming on a smple problem - world wide container shipping  is further detailed in [Container shipment analysis example](https://github.com/ibm-cloud-architecture/refarch-kc/tree/master/analysis/readme.md).

 ## Conducting the Event and Insight Storming Workshop
 An Event Storming Workshop may be done after a Design Thinking Workshop in which [Personas](https://www.ibm.com/cloud/garage/content/think/practice_personas/) and [Empathy Maps](https://www.ibm.com/cloud/garage/content/think/practice_empathy_maps/) are developed and business pains and goals are defined.
 The Event storming will add deeper context on the process and the events.
 Event storming and Domain Driven Design is a good first step in building an application using the microservices approach that will be follow an Event Driven Architecture.